 The Vice Chair is elected by the RENALMRI.org members from among the current RENALMRI.org members.
 Any member of RENALMRI.org can self-nominate to be placed on the ballot, and every year in October the current Governing Committee organises an electronic vote among the members of RENALMRI.org.
 The candidate with the highest proportion of votes will be the new Vice Chair.

 RENALMRI.org has an open membership which consists of all participants listed in the database and the mailing list.
-Anyone interested can become member by a simple request to the Governing Committee.
-However, the Governing Committee retains the right to remove members that are inactive, for instance when their emails bounce, or the member in question has not participated in any activity or vote for several years.
+Anyone interested can become a member by a simple request to the Chair of the Governing Committee.
+A member can unsubscribe in the same way by notifying the Chair.

 Responsabilities of the Governing Committee